 Long established as the world’s fifth largest economy, the UK attracts more foreign investment to its shores than any other European nation.
 English is also the global language of business.

-The UK’s corporation tax rate, which will reduce to 17% from 2020, is below that of most of its core competitors.
+At 19%, the UK's corporation tax rate is below that of most of its core competitors.
 As a comparison, the average of the rest of the G7 leading economies is almost 30%.

 More companies set up their businesses in the UK than anywhere else in Europe.
 The World Bank ranks the UK as the second easiest place to operate a business in the region.